 Students will have an opportunity to integrate their learning through participation in supervision groups that focus on their practicum experiences, writing about their experiences in their portfolio and in the development of a culminating capstone project/paper.

 In sum, the MAP program prepares students for two career paths: (1) Entry into doctoral-level graduate programs in psychology and related fields (2) Employment in entry level jobs for addictions, autism, and in multiple market sectors that values competence in psychological knowledge and statistical and analytical skills (marketing, healthcare, human relations, industry and government organizations etc.)

-Note: The degree offers students opportunities to complete coursework that may allow them to pursue master’s level state certification (For example- Behavioral Analyst and Addictions Counselor).
-The Masters of Applied Psychology program is not an accredited clinical psychology training program that leads to state-regulated licensure for psychologists following completion of the MAP degree.
+Note: The degree offers students opportunities to complete coursework that may allow them to pursue master’s level state certification (for example- Behavioral Analyst and Addictions Counselor).
+The Master of Applied Psychology program is not an accredited clinical psychology training program that leads to state-regulated licensure for psychologists following completion of the MAP degree.
 Students seeking licensure for clinical practice in psychology must apply to appropriate doctoral programs.

-- To Provide students with a quality education that equips them with the critical thinking and communication skills appropriate for applied psychology professionals, master’s level graduate and students with an interest in pursuing doctoral level studies in psychology or related fields.
+- To provide students with a quality education that equips them with the critical thinking and communication skills appropriate for applied psychology professionals, master’s level graduate and students with an interest in pursuing doctoral level studies in psychology or related fields.